F.I.R. (TV series): Plot

-F.I.R. is an acronym for First information report that the Indian police prepares for each case to be investigated.
+F.I.R. is an acronym for first information report, a document that the Indian police prepares for each case to be investigated.

-F.I.R. is a situational comedy serial centered on a Haryanvi female police officer named Chandramukhi Chautala and her three subordinates, Head Constable Gopinath Gandothra, Constable Mulayam Singh Gulgule and Constable Billu, who later joined the Chowki.
-The show depicted their lives as they try to solve every case which comes to their police station Imaan Chowki, Ravanpur.
+F.I.R. is a sitcom serial centered on a Haryanvi female police officer named Chandramukhi Chautala and her three subordinates, Head Constable Gopinath Gandothra, Constable Mulayam Singh Gulgule and Constable Billu, who later joined the Chowki.
+The show depicts their lives as they try to solve every case which comes to their police station Imaan Chowki, Ravanpur.

-New cases come to the police station in every episode.
-An individual or a group come with a complaint or a problem.
-Chandramukhi Chautala and her constables solve their case successfully.